Why can’t I buy Reabold shares through some broker accounts?

 Yes.
 Reabold’s initial investment of £1.5m resulted in the well being fully funded for drilling at a planned 40% Corallian interest.
-Following the recently announced Corallian fundraise, Colter is now fully funded at the higher working interest level of 50%.
+Following the Corallian fundraise, Colter is now fully funded at the higher working interest level of 50%.

 Do Reabold have to pay for drilling/exploration Joint Venture costs?

 Reabold is an investor in Corallian and Danube Petroleum Ltd, and as such, is not subject to operational cash calls in the way that a joint venture partner would be.
 Reabold therefore has no further costs to fill before the Colter, Wick and Parta projects are drilled.

 When is Colter being drilled?

 Colter is being drilled in Q4 2018.

 When is Parta being drilled?